DeborahVanzin/Todo_MiniProject/README.md

 - complete data validation (password requirements, validity of all requests etc.)
 - tokens are standard 128-bit UUIDs
 - passwords are stored hashed with SHA-256 algorithm
+- server stores users and their ToDo entries in a file, so that database persists in-between server restarts
 - logout is performed with token

 # ToDo Client MiniProject